oracle-livelabs/oic/opa-for-fusionApps/get-started-opa/decision/create-decision-model.md

 Model the decision logic by defining how each decision’s output is derived from its inputs.
 In Process Automation you have the following notations to model the logic within a decision

 -	**Decision Tables**: Decision tables are the notation of choice to model complex logic.
 Their tabular layout helps you effectively document all the possible conditions and results of a problem.
 -	**Expressions**: An expression is a logical notation, defined according to the syntax of FEEL, that evaluates to a single value.
 It may consist of one or more entities, such as a literal, constant, or variable, interconnected by zero or more operators.
-In Oracle Cloud Infrastructure Process Automation, you can also use outputs of other decisions or built-in functions to define an expression.
+In Process Automation, you can also use outputs of other decisions or built-in functions to define an expression.
 -	**If-Then-Else Statements**: An If-Then-Else expression is a logical notation that evaluates a test statement.
 It executes a primary expression if the test is true and a secondary expression if the test is not true.
 You can also introduce additional test statements using the Add Else If button.
 -	**Functions**:	You can create functions to define specific operations that aren’t available through built-in functions.
-In Oracle Cloud Infrastructure Process Automation, decisions created using the Function notation return a value only when invoked from another decision.
+In Process Automation, decisions created using the Function notation return a value only when invoked from another decision.
 -	**Contexts**: A context is a collection of one or more key-value pairs with an optional result field.
 Each pair is called a context entry.
 The key attribute within a context entry acts as an identifier to its corresponding value attribute.
 -	**Lists**:	A list notation is a vertical list of elements, where each element is an independent logical notation.
 The output of a list notation contains outputs of all its elements.
 You can also invoke the output of a particular list element from another decision.
 -	**Relations**:	A relation is a vertical list of similar contexts arranged horizontally.
 In other words, each row of a relation table is a context and each column consists of context entries, where the column name is the common key attribute for all cell entries under it that act as value attributes of respective contexts (rows).